mherrmann/helium/README.md

 # Selenium-python, 50% easier.

 [Selenium and Python](https://selenium-python.readthedocs.io/) are great for web automation.
 But Selenium makes many things harder than they should be.
-Helium is a Python library that wraps selenium-python in an API that is much easier to use.
-By using Helium on top of Selenium, your automation scripts become 50% shorter, easier to read _and_ more stable.
+Helium wraps around Selenium to provide a Python library for web automation that is much easier to use.
+With Helium, your scripts become 50% shorter, easier to read _and_ more stable.
+At the same time, you can still use all Selenium functions.

 ![Helium Demo](doc/helium-demo.gif)

-In particular, Selenium comes with the following pain points:
+Selenium comes with the following technical difficulties:

  * To identify elements on a web page, Selenium requires you to use HTML IDs such as `myBtn`, XPaths such as `//button[text()="Some text"]` or CSS